RichLogan/JustHealth/Documentation/User Documentation/searchandconnect.rst

 1. First click on the tile with a magnifying glass on named search.

 .. image:: /android/homecarer.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-Then in the search box provided type either the username, firstname or surname of the user you wish to connect to.
+2. Then in the search box provided type either the username, firstname or surname of the user you wish to connect to.
 Please note Carers can not connect to another carer and a patient cannot connect to another patient.

 .. image:: /android/search.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-Click 'submit'
+3. Click 'submit'

-#.
-The results of your search will then be displayed in a table underneath the search bar.
+4. The results of your search will then be displayed in a table underneath the search bar.

 .. image:: /android/search2.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-Once you have found the right user click the connect button located at the end of the row.
+5. Once you have found the right user click the connect button located at the end of the row.

-#.
-After you have clicked connect you will then see a 4 digit number appear on your screen.
+6. After you have clicked connect you will then see a 4 digit number appear on your screen.
 Please make a note of this number.

 .. image:: /android/search3.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

 .. image:: /android/search4.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-You have now made the connection request, the final step is for the person you have requested to accept the request.
+7. You have now made the connection request, the final step is for the person you have requested to accept the request.